 How much should we pay an artist for a mural?

 No definitive answer – it should be a professional fee that depends on experience of the artist, size of the mural, accessibility of the site and complexity of the design.
-Artists’ fees range from $15 per hour and up.
+Artists’ fees range from $18 per hour (for recent graduates) and between .
 Alternately it can be calculated on a square foot basis.
+For more information about minimum recommended fees for artists, please visit the CARFAC website.

 How much does a mural cost?